Turo IPO: Latest Updates on TURO Stock

 Turo Capitalizing on Large Market Opportunity

 Drilling into the filing, the company said that it is “pioneering a new category of transportation.”
 It’s no secret that cars are the preferred method of transportation.
-However, Turo highlights that peer-to-peer sharing of the vehicles offers a convenient, cheap and “environmentally and socially responsible” method to driving.
-With the increasing push toward sustainability, Turo could take off for investors.
+However, Turo highlights that peer-to-peer sharing of the vehicles offers a convenient, cheap and “environmentally and socially responsible” approach to driving.
+With the increasing push toward sustainability, Turo could take off for environmentally conscious investors.

 In the filing, Turo noted a massive market opportunity.
 According to the U.S. Bureau of Labor Statistics, households in the United States alone spent nearly $11,000 annually on pre-pandemic mobility needs.
 The company outlined a serviceable addressable market worth $146 billion.
 In addition, the company estimates the total addressable market could be worth as much as $230 billion across a wider geography long-term.
 This includes market opportunities from countries in Europe, Latin America, the Middle East, Australia and South Africa.